wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/3-exercise-create-custom-teams-personal-tab.md

 Microsoft Teams recommends that your custom apps use React and the themable React component library [Stardust UI React](https://stardust-ui.github.io/react/).
 To use Stardust in the Microsoft Teams app, we need to make some changes to the project.

 > [!IMPORTANT]
-> At the time of publication of this module, there are plans to update the Yeoman Generator for Microsoft Teams to include Stardust in the default project.
+> At the time of publication of this module, there are plans to update the Yeoman generator for Microsoft Teams to include Stardust in the default project.
 At the time of publication of this module, the default project uses the older Microsoft Teams control library that Stardust is replacing.
 >
-> The steps in this section might not be necessary because the Yeoman Generator for Microsoft Teams might have been updated.
+> The steps in this section might not be necessary because the Yeoman generator for Microsoft Teams might have been updated.
 Review each of the instructions in this section and compare the results with your project to determine if they're necessary.

 The first step is to uninstall the existing control library and install the Stardust library.
 Run the following two commands in the command line from the root folder of the project: